-So how DO you go about selling to a group that doesn’t understand the value of the make up of your product?
-Determine who you need to target, where they live, their average income level and education, to get a better picture of the type of person that you want to receive your information.
+So how DO you go about selling to a group that doesn’t understand the value of the makeup of your product?
+Determine who you need to target, where they live, their average income level and education, in order to get a better picture of the type of person that you want to receive your information.

-Once you know what that looks like, start with what THEY care about and create your campaign around that.
+Once you know what that specific persona looks like, start with what THEY care about and create your campaign around those benefits.
 It might mean some of the following: